The best Dutch ovens explained

 Brands we know and trust

-Chasseur.
-Chasseur also produces enamelled cast-iron made in France just like Le Creuset, but instead of three layers of enamel it has two layers, which makes it more affordable but also slightly heavier than Le Creuset.
+• Chasseur.
+Chasseur also produces enamelled cast iron made in France just like Le Creuset, but instead of three layers of enamel it generally has just two layers.
+Chasseur products are slightly more affordable, but also slightly heavier than Le Creuset.

-Lodge.
+• Lodge.
 A Lodge Dutch oven is made of quality cast iron from the USA.
-Lodge cast iron is known to be exceptionally durable and, if you select their seasoned cast iron or raw cast iron pots, they can be used on the stove, oven, grill or campfire.
+Lodge cast iron is known to be exceptionally durable and their seasoned cast iron or raw cast iron pots can be used on the stove, oven, grill or campfire because they are not enamelled; therefore there is no need to worry about the enamel cracking over high heat.

 FAQs: